 Wright star sign is Sagittarius.

 Jeffrey Wright was born in Washington, D.C. on December 7, 1965.
-His mother used to work as a customs lawyer.
-His father died when he was a child.
+Jeffreys mother used to work as a customs lawyer.
+However, his father died when he was a child?

 He graduated from St. Albans School and attended Amherst College.
-He has received a bachelor’s degree in political science and had planned to attend law school; however, he chose to study acting instead.
+Consequently, he received a bachelor’s degree in political science and had planned to attend law school; however, he chose to study acting instead.

 Wright attended New York University for two months, but he left to become a full-time actor.

-Jeffrey Wright began his career appearing off-Broadway in New York City and Washington DC, and in 1990.
-Wright’s first major film was ‘Presumed Innocent’ where he appeared as an attorney.
+Jeffrey Wright began his career appearing off-Broadway in New York City and Washington DC, in 1990.
+Wright’s appeared as an attorney in his first major film ‘Presumed Innocent.’
 The film also starred Harrison Ford.

 Wright joined John Houseman’s national touring repertory company The Acting Company in 1991.
-He also joined with productions of ‘A Midsummer Night’s Dream’ (a comedy written by William Shakespeare) and Athol Fugard’s ‘Blood Knot.’
+Similarly, he also joined with productions of ‘A Midsummer Night’s Dream’ (a comedy written by William Shakespeare) and Athol Fugard’s ‘Blood Knot.’

 Wright appeared as Norman “Belize” Arriaga in Tony Kushner’s award-winning play ‘Angels in America,’ in 1993 and 1994.
-Wright’s portrayal of a gay nurse forced to take care of Roy Cohn as he dies of AIDS won him the ‘Tony Award’ which considered him Best Featured Actor in a Play.
+Here, Wright’s portrayal of a gay nurse forced to take care of Roy Cohn as he dies of AIDS.
+However, the film helped them to win him the ‘Tony Award’ which considered him Best Featured Actor in a Play.

-Wright acted as painter Jean-Michel Basquiat in the film ‘Basquiat’ in 1996.
-The film got the critical acclaim as well.
+Wright acted as painter Jean-Michel Basquiat in the film ‘Basquiat’ in 1996 where the film got critical acclaim as well.